Sebi1006/aume-ws2021/backend/README.md

 The websocket endpoint is `ws://localhost:3001`.
 It requires JSON which should look like this:

-`{
- "action": "subscribe",    "chargingPoint": 1
+`{ "action": "subscribe", "chargingPoint": 1 }`
- }`

 The supported actions are:

 - subscribe
 - unsubscribe
 - authorizeCharging
 - unauthorizeCharging
 - configure
 - chargingStatus

 More information can be found in the FLApp API specification.

 The REST endpoint is `http://localhost:3001/api`.

-It supports the following routes and returns JSON
+It supports the following routes and returns JSON:

 - profile
 - current-charge-cycle
 - charge-cycles